Inquest into death of vulnerable Devon man to probe the role of police, ambulance and health services

 Notes to editors:

-Hodge Jones & Allen LLP (HJA) was founded in 1977 in Camden and has 200 staff based in Euston NW1.
+Hodge Jones & Allen (HJA) was founded in 1977 in Camden and has 200 staff based in Euston NW1.
 The firm practices personal injury, clinical negligence, civil liberties, family law, wills and probate, housing, dispute resolution, criminal defence and serious fraud.

 The Civil Liberties team at Hodge Jones & Allen is one of the UK’s foremost teams in bringing actions against the police and state authorities for deaths in custody.
 The firm’s solicitors work closely with INQUEST, which works for truth, justice and accountability for families, and campaigns for policy change at the highest level.